-The overarching concept re-imagines the building as a mews home, accentuating its differences to its neighbours.
-The diagonally laid Siberian larch boards on the front porch are a signature statement, while the grey painted brick façade complements new aluminium windows.
+The overarching concept reimagines the building as a mews home, accentuating its differences from its neighbours.
+The diagonally laid Siberian larch boards on the front porch are a signature statement, while the grey-painted brick façade complements new aluminium windows.

 The ground floor spaces are now all interconnected through new full-height sliding pocket doors that afford uninterrupted vistas right through to the garden and give a generous open-plan feel – without losing the ability to close off spaces as required.

-Generous new windows on the east and south walls, along with a crisp new west rooflight through the rear extension, fill the space with light.
-The character of the spaces changes as the play of light and shadow gently evolves from sun rise to sun set.
+Generous new windows on the east and south walls and a new west roof light through the rear extension fill the space with light.
+The character of the spaces changes as the play of light and shadow gently evolves from sunrise to sunset.

 - Crosscut House